A campaign for

 Respiratory diseases such as asthma are made worse through living in a cold home, and people are more likely to have strokes and heart attacks.
 People with long-term health conditions such as heart, lung or kidney disease are also at risk.

 The NHS advises one of the best ways of keeping yourself well during winter is to stay warm when at home.
-Overall, according to the Chief Medical Officer, illnesses caused by cold homes cost the NHS more than 850 million pounds a year.
+Age UK estimates that illnesses caused by cold homes cost the NHS £1.3 billion a year.

 More people die in winter than the rest of the year due to the effects of the cold.
 All European countries see a greater number of deaths in the winter than in the summer, but in the UK the difference is much greater than countries with a much colder climate such as Norway and Sweden.
 The difference is that in many colder countries homes are much easier to keep warm.